-We want to make a big tent out of the word witch, including healers, shamans, artists, creators, all kinds of strong women – as Ipisita Roy Chakraveri says and we quote in episode 2, every woman is a witch and all are hunted.
+We want to make a big tent out of the word witch, including healers, shamans, artists, creators, all kinds of strong women.
+As Wiccan Priestess Ipisita Roy Chakraveri writes: every strong woman is a witch and all are hunted.

-But we feel like her story deserves more telling, her art and connection to the earth needs more study, and the power of her poetry merit being included in the big tent of magic.
-As usual we’ll try to welcome this witch we’ve been missing thoughtfully in order to learn something, cast more light, and just not fuck it up too much.
+María Sabina’s story deserves more telling, her art and connection to the earth needs more study, and the power of her poetry merit being included in the big tent of post-colonial literature, feminist history, and of magic.

 This story ties the Beatles, Walt Disney, and the CIA’s secret MKULTRA mind control experiments to a small elderly woman who, purified and late at night, high in the mountains in Oaxaca province, would become one with God and heal with words.
 A woman who Mexican poet Homero Aridjis called "the greatest visionary poet in twentieth-century Latin America."